MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

 ---
-title: Creating shortcuts
+title: Create a shortcut
-description: Follow steps to create OneLake shortcut and an ADLS shortcut. ms.reviewer: eloldag ms.author: trolson
+description: Learn how to create a OneLake shortcut and an ADLS shortcut. ms.reviewer: eloldag ms.author: trolson
 author: TrevorLOlson